-Our approach to remuneration is consistent for all employees.
-Our ethos is to reward employees fairly and competitively for their contribution to the Group.
-Reward structures are reviewed on a regular basis to assess the competitiveness of the total reward arrangements against market norms and ensure compliance with the prevailing regulatory requirements and remuneration restrictions.
-The following principles apply, however, their application is impacted/negated for senior role holders by the €20,000 cap on variable pay.
+The Remuneration ethos is to reward employees fairly and competitively for their contribution to the Group.
+Reward structures are reviewed on a regular basis to assess competitiveness of the total reward arrangements against market norms and ensure compliance with the prevailing regulatory requirements and remuneration restrictions.
+The following principles are applied: